Application Deadline: October 29, 2025

 Will I be expected to complete assignments outside my regular work schedule?

-Both the “Walk/Zoom Like a Leader” and CIO Academy experiences will require time outside of class to prepare and/or complete.
+Both the “Walk Like a Leader” and CIO Academy experiences will require time outside of class to prepare and/or complete.
 In addition, while some Class Exercise Check-Ins will be scheduled throughout the program either remotely or in-person to allow time for students to collaborate and discuss their efforts with Program Coaches and Sponsors, students should still expect to spend significant time outside of scheduled sessions to complete this assignment.
 Finally, to allow for significant time for personal feedback and discussion, the Executive Presentation Skills class will also require students to prepare a speech before their scheduled session.

 What if I need a reasonable accommodation?